CS4962 - Mobile Application Programming: iOS

 Cooperation among students to better understand course material is highly encouraged, as it is an effective learning tool and essential to real-world development team success.
 High-level discussion of programming techniques and problem solutions is the best way to help or be helped by your fellow students.

 Cheating in the context of this course is generally, but not limited to, sharing and copying of code from other students or the Internet.
 Any code making up your solution should be written and understood by you.
-Small quantities of template code will at times be provided by the instructor.
-You can use this code in submissions but should still be able to fully explain the function of all template code you use.
-Refer to, but do not copy code from, the examples given in class.
+Small quantities of template code, such as that provided by Apple in the Xcode project templates, is acceptable.
+You should still be able to fully explain the function of any and all template code you use.
+Refer to, but do not copy code from, iOS SDK examples.

 Students With Disabilities

 The University of Utah seeks to provide equal access to its programs, services, and activities for people with disabilities.
 Accommodations will gladly be provided for the known disabilities of students in the class.
 If you will need accommodations during this course, reasonable prior notice needs to be given to the Center for Disability Services, 162 Olpin Union Building, 581-5020 (Voice and TDD).
 CDS will work with you and the instructor to make arrangements for accommodations.

 All written information in this course can be made available in alternative format with prior notification to the Center for Disability Services.